Gnarwarre Vic 3221

 The Barrabool Hills Landcare program sets out to build ecosystem resilience into land management practices across the area, so that humans and the native flora and fauna can once again live in harmony.

-(From 2021 Victorian Landcare Magazine)
+(From Summer 2021 Victorian Landcare Magazine)

 Geoff and Joan Anson of Barwon Ridge